Blog Details Shape

 Test Cases:

-1. Classify user preferences into equivalence classes:some text
+1. Classify user preferences into equivalence classes:

 • Class 1: Pop music lovers